octobercms/docs/3.x/cms/ajax/introduction.md

 # Introduction

 October CMS includes a framework that brings a full suite of AJAX capabilities which allow you to load data from the server without a browser page refresh.
-The same library can be used in [CMS themes](../cms/themes.md) and anywhere in the [back-end administration area](../backend/controllers-ajax#oc-using-ajax-handlers).
+The same library can be used in [CMS themes](../cms/themes.md) and anywhere in the [backend panel](../backend/controllers-ajax#oc-using-ajax-handlers).

 The AJAX framework comes in two flavors, you may either use [the JavaScript API](../ajax/javascript-api.md) or [the data attributes API](../ajax/attributes-api.md).
 The data attributes API doesn't require any JavaScript knowledge to use AJAX with October.